4.1. Overview

 4.1.2.
 Namespaces

-optrace s the primary namespace.
-While there is a separate sub-namespace for the tracer, called optrace.tracer, it is automatically included in the main namespace.
+optrace is the primary namespace.
+All functionality from optrace.tracer is automatically included in this main namespace.

 import optrace as ot

-optrace provides plotting functionality for images, spectra, media etc. These plotting functions are included in the optrace.plots namespace.
+optrace provides plotting functionality for images, spectra, surfaces and media.
+These plotting functions are included in the optrace.plots namespace.

 import optrace.plots as otp

 The GUI is included in the namespace optrace.gui.
-Only the TraceGUI class is relevant there, so it can be directly imported in the main namespace:
+For the user, only the TraceGUI class is relevant there, so it can be directly imported in the main namespace:

 from optrace.gui import TraceGUI